rskanchi/EigenSpace/docs/UnderstandingPCA.md

 ## Why PCA?

 Imagine studying gene expression in healthy control and cancer patient tissues.
-You measure the activity of 20,000 genes in each tissue.
+Activity of ~20,000 genes in each tissue is measured.
 How do you

-1.  `Visualize` these data?
-(2 genes = 2 dimensions = xy-scatter plot to
+- `Visualize` these data?

+  - 2 genes = 2 dimensions = xy-scatter plot to understand patterns
-    understand patterns; 20,000 genes = 20,000 dimensions = plotting in
+  - 20,000 genes = 20,000 dimensions = plotting in a way our brain gets
-    a way our brain gets it easily is not possible)
+    it easily is not possible

-2.  `Find patterns` that distinguish healthy from diseased tissue?
+- `Find patterns` that distinguish healthy from diseased tissue?

-3.  `Identify` which tissues are similar to each other?
+- `Identify` which tissues are similar to each other?

 PCA is like creating a summary of data.
 It finds the most important patterns and lets you visualize complex data in 2D or 3D.